K-theory of geometric modules with fibred control

 Suppose we are given a finite coarse antithetic covering $\mathcal{U}$ of $Y$ closed under coarse intersections and of cardinality $s$.
 The coarsely saturated families $\mathcal{A}_i$ which are members of $\mathcal{U}$ are partially ordered by inclusion.
 In fact, the union of the families $\mathcal{A}_i$ forms the set $\mathcal{A}$ closed under intersections.

+We will use the notation $(X,Y)$ for the product $X \times Y$ when we want to distinguish the roles the factors play.

 \begin{DefRef}{HUIKPLO2} Two subsets $A$, $B$ of $(X,Y)$ are called \textit{coarsely equivalent} if there is a set of enlargement data $(K,k)$ such that $A \subset B[K,k_{x_0}]$ and $B \subset A[K,k_{x_0}]$.
 It is an equivalence relation among subsets.
-We will again use notation $A \, \| \, B$ for this equivalence.
-As we demonstrated before, this is a generalization of the notation from Definition \refD{HUIKPLO}.
-It should be clear from the context which notion is meant by this notation.
+We will again use notation $A \, \| \, B$ for this equivalence generalizing of the notation from Definition \refD{HUIKPLO}.

 A family of subsets $\mathcal{A}$ is called \textit{coarsely saturated} if it is maximal with respect to this equivalence relation.
 Given a subset $A$, let $\mathcal{S}(A)$ be the smallest boundedly saturated family containing $A$.